 EISD Medication Policy Highlights

 Parents, please bring all medication to the school nurse.
-Elementary school students are not allowed to bring medication to school (see last paragraph for exceptions).
+Students in grades K-8 are not allowed to bring medications to school (see last paragraph for exceptions).

 The law does not permit a school nurse to administer a medication unless:

-Children with chronic medical conditions (such as asthma, diabetes, seizures and allergy with risk of anaphylaxis) who could require treatment at school are required to provide the school nurse with an emergency care plan that the student's physician has completed and signed.
-It must be turned in before the first day of school each year along with the medications listed on the plan.
-Please schedule time to visit with me when you drop off the form and medications so that we can both feel confident that I have all the information I need to take good care of your child.
+Children with chronic medical conditions (such as asthma, diabetes, seizures and allergy with risk of anaphylaxis) are required to provide a care plan (e.g., Action Plan or Emergency Care Plan) that has been completed and signed by your child's physician and a parent.
+Please bring this form and your child's medications to me before the first day of school and save a little time to chat.
+I'd like both of us to feel confident that I have all the information I need to take good care of your child.

-The law permits students to carry and self-administer medication for asthma, diabetes and anaphylaxis if the parent and physician agree that the student is competent to do so and provide written authorization.
+The law permits students to self-carry and self-administer medications for asthma, diabetes and anaphylaxis if a parent and physician check the authorization boxes on the care plans.